The-Marcy-Lab-School/swe-8-2-secure-api-keys/README.md

 > When it comes time to deploy this project, you will be able to provide the server hosting service with environment variables that will be securely stored and hidden from the public but that your server will have access to.

 ## Client Side
-### Part 3 — Update the Frontend React application:
+### Step 3 — Update the Frontend React application:

+> ✅ You will know that you've completed this step once you build your frontend and it can fetch and render gifs from your server.

 Now that your server has an `/api/gifs` endpoint, our frontend no longer needs to directly interact with the Giphy API.
 Instead, it can just use the `/api/gifs` endpoint and let the server send the request to Giphy.